Our Team

 Chef Onyx is a Jacksonville-based culinary professional with 15+ years of experience, specializing in vegan and plant-based cuisine.
 A graduate of the Auguste Escoffier School of Culinary Arts, they hold certifications in Pastry Arts and Plant-Based Cooking.
 As founder of Relax and Unwind, Are You Sure That’s Vegan, and The Sharing Dish, they’ve become known for immersive dining experiences that blend creativity, sustainability, and flavor.
 Recognized as Folio Weekly’s Best Personal Chef 2024 and featured in Edible Northeast Florida, News4Jax, and Void Magazine, Chef Onyx continues to elevate dining through private chef services, themed dinners, and innovative pop-up events.

-Michelle enjoys giving back and connecting the Jacksonville community to sustainable resources.
-She is a small business owner of Jax911Nails and a diversity and inclusion advocate volunteer with 904ward.
+Michelle Dennis enjoys giving back and connecting the Jacksonville community to sustainable resources.

 Kanesha Boyette is the founder of the Jax Letter Writing Club, a nonprofit that brings people together through the simple joy of handwritten letters.
 A former president of Women’s March Jax, she has spent over a decade working in finance while staying passionate about building community and connection.
 Born and raised in Jacksonville, Kanesha is happily married with her two sweet little dogs.
 She’s a lover of books, letters, and just about any kind of pie.